geanders/weathermetrics/README.md

 #> 7 2000-06-24           16        11 72.40572
 ```

-You can specify whether air temperature and dew point temperature inputs are in degrees Fahrenheit or Celsius using the `temperature.metric` option (possible values are `'fahrenheit'` and `'celsius'`).
+You should specify whether air temperature and dew point temperature inputs are in degrees Fahrenheit or Celsius using the `temperature.metric` argument (possible values are `'fahrenheit'` and `'celsius'`).
 If input values for temperature and dew point temperature are in different metrics (i.e., one is in degrees Fahrenheit and the other in degrees Celsius), you must convert one of the inputs using either `celsius.to.fahrenheit` or `fahrenheit.to.celsius` before you can input the values to the `dewpoint.to.humidity` function.

-As an example of calculating dew point temperature, the `newhaven` data set gives daily values of air temperature in degrees Fahrenheit (`newhaven$TemperatureF`) and relative humidity in % (`newhaven$Relative.Humidity`) for New Haven, CT, for the week of October 19, 2008.
+As an example of calculating dew point temperature, the `newhaven` data set gives daily values of air temperature in degrees Fahrenheit (`newhaven$TemperatureF`) and relative humidity in % (`newhaven$Relative.Humidity`).
 Since this data set includes values for both temperature and relative humidity, you can calculate dew point temperature using the `humidity.to.dewpoint` function:

 ``` r
 data(newhaven)